The Valley is home to one of Ireland’s most impressive monastic sites founded by St. Kevin in the 6th Century

 Hiking through history

-What really makes Glendalough sing to your soul is its location at the heart of the Wicklow Mountains National Park.
-The valley boasts nine walking trails (you can get maps from the information office onsite), and it’s also a welcome stop along the Wicklow Way, a 130km trail stretching from Dublin’s Marlay Park to Clonegal, County Carlow.
+What really makes Glendalough sing to your soul is its location at the heart of Wicklow Mountains National Park.
+The valley boasts nine walking trails (you can get maps from the information office onsite), and it’s also a welcome stop along the Wicklow Way, an 80 mile trail stretching from Dublin’s Marlay Park to Clonegal, County Carlow.

 But that’s the bird’s loss, isn’t it?